 Article VIII, Sec.
-1 (i) of the Texas constitution allows the legislature to limit the annual percentage increase in the appraised value of residence homesteads to 10% under certain conditions.
-While the term "appraised value" is used in the law to label this limited value, this limitation increase in annual value is commonly referred to by appraisal districts as a homestead capped value.
-Sec.23.23 of the Tax Code implements the cap on increases in value.
+1 (i) of the Texas constitution allows the legislature to limit the annual percentage increase in the appraised value of residence homestead to 10% under certain conditions.
+This limitation is commonly referred to as a homestead capped value.
+Sec.
+23.23 of the Tax Code implements the cap on increases in value.
 The limited value begins in the second year the property qualifies for a residential homestead exemption.
 The appraised value of a qualified residence homestead will be the lesser of: